eaclumpkens/eaclumpkens/README.md

 # Welcome <img src="./favicon.ico" width="30px">

 Hi!
-My name's Elisabeth - I'm currently working on a certificate in web development (MERN) with the University of Richmond.
+My name's Elisabeth - I am a graduate of the University of Richmond full-stack web development bootcamp.
 Check out some of the projects I've been working on via GitHub or my [portfolio page](https://eaclumpkens.netlify.app/).

 ----